nakerz99/laravel-vue/README.md

 ### CORS Configuration
 CORS is automatically configured in Laravel to allow requests from the Vue frontend.

+### Authentication Configuration
+Laravel Sanctum is used for API token authentication.
+The frontend communicates with the backend using Axios to handle login, registration, and todo CRUD operations.

 ### Sample Data
 The application includes a seeder that creates 15 sample todos: